novikov84/AIDev_ZoomCamp/Assignment_2/README.md

 ## Docker
 - Build: `docker build -t coding-interview .`
 - Run: `docker run -p 8000:8000 coding-interview`
+- The backend serves the built frontend from `server/dist` when present (Docker image does this by default).

 ## Render
 - Example `render.yaml` included for Docker deploy.
 Make sure CORS origins match your Render URL.